 A note on using fresh herbs – they will cut much better when clean and dry.
 Wash and dry in a salad spinner or on layers of paper towels.
 Don’t try to chop them wet.
 They just become a mess.

-You can cook the quinoa and make the salad, except for adding the dressing ,a day or two ahead.
+You can cook the quinoa and make the salad, except for adding the dressing, a day or two ahead.
 Dress before serving.
-Cooked and not dressed, it will last five days in the refrigerator.
+Cooked and not dressed, it will last up to five days in the refrigerator.

 Buying & Rinsing Quinoa